pliang279/MultiViz/README.md

 # Usage: CLEVR

-To download the dataset, run the following command to obtain and unzip data into a folder named ``structured-framework/data``
+To download the dataset, run the following command.
+Then unzip data into a folder named ``structured-framework/data``
 ```
 wget https://dl.fbaipublicfiles.com/clevr/CLEVR_v1.0.zip
 unzip CLEVR_v1.0.zip
 ```
+We use both MDETR and CNNLSTMSA models on the CLEVR dataset.
+These are pretrained models from the [MDETR github repository](https://github.com/ashkamath/mdetr) and [clevr-iep github repository](https://github.com/facebookresearch/clevr-iep), respectively.
+The MDETR model achieves nearly prefect score on the CLEVR dataset, whereas CNNLSTMSA is a baseline proposed in the original CLEVR paper.

+Below are a few example scripts on running analysis methods on CLEVR with MDETR model.
+To use the CNNLSTMSA model, you should create a new conda environment with python3.5 and install all the requirements from the [clevr-iep github repository](https://github.com/facebookresearch/clevr-iep).

+(1) First Order Gradient:

+(2) Sparse Linear Model together with local and global representation feature analysis:

+(3) Second Order Gradient:

+(4) Unimodal LIME:

+(5) EMAP:

+(6) DIME:

 # Usage: CMU-MOSEI